karboncore/buildbin/README.md

       --force-reset           reset the build directory by removing stale mounts and deleting temporary container files
       --about                 show program description
+      --                      enter the container, execute a command, and exit if the return status is zero. any arguments after -- will be passed directly to bash and executed as --user

     The author's favorite workflow utilizes a tmpfs build folder and a network mounted cache and local repository, with the following command: